What is the Security Market Line (SML)?

 - Zero-beta security or zero-beta portfolio has an expected return on the portfolio, which is equal to the risk-free rate.

-- The slope of the Security Market Line is determined by market risk premium, which is: (E(RM) – Rf).
+- The slope of the Security Market Line is determined by the market risk premium, which is: (E(RM) – Rf).
 Higher the market risk premium steeper the slope and vice-versa

 - All the assets which are correctly priced are represented on SML.

-Security Market Line Example
+Security Market Line (SML) Explained in Video

 Now let’s understand the security market line example, calculating the expected return for each security using SML: